larry-athey/airhead/README.md

 _**SIDE NOTE:** Save your money and just get a [Vevor Air Still clone](https://www.amazon.com/dp/B0CN2SBJLT/) water distiller for this project.
 Add that to the cost to build this or purchase a kit from my website, and it still comes in less expensive than an original Still Spirits Air Still with the temperature control problems._

-_**ALSO:** If you'd like a stand-alone WiFi enabled version of the temperature/power controller that I designed here, check out my [Boilermaker](https://github.com/larry-athey/boilermaker) project!_
+_**ALSO:** If you'd like a stand-alone WiFi enabled version of the temperature/power controller that I designed here, with a truckload more features, check out my [Boilermaker](https://github.com/larry-athey/boilermaker) project!_

 **Facebook Idiot:** _Why would you bother?_<br>
 **Me:** It's only a "bother" for somebody who couldn't do it on their best day.
 I'd rather have nicer things.